asdrubalivan/data-capture-challenge/README.md

-# Team International Technical Challenge
+# Data Capture Technical Challenge

 ## Introduction

-This is a technical chan
+This is a technical challenge that involves capturing integers and then building stats wih them.

 ## Setup